zhangq-18/learngit/readme.txt

-git is a distributed version control system git is a free software DGL
+git is a distributed version control system git is a free software DGL test git version